RyanSquared/fusionscript/doc/syntax.md

 ### Tables

-Tables are the native data structure that all data structures in Lua can be built off of.
+Tables are the native data structure that all data structures in FusionScript can be built off of.
 Tables are implemented via a hashmap and can use any value excluding nil as an index.
 They are implemented using a sequence of comma delimited assignment fields between curly brackets.
 Fields can be any of three things &mdash; an expression; a square-bracket-bound expression, `=`, and an